embedly/embedly-python/README.rst

   >>> client.oembed(['http://vimeo.com/18150336',
     'http://www.youtube.com/watch?v=hD7ydlyhvKs'], maxwidth=500, words=20)

-There are some supporting functions that allow you to limit urls before sending them to Embedly.
+There are some supporting functions that allow you to limit URLs before sending them to Embedly.
 Embedly can return metadata for any URL, these just allow a developer to only pass a subset of Embedly `providers
 <http://embed.ly/providers>`_.
 Note that URL shorteners like bit.ly or t.co are